 If you’re a parent with cancer and have school-age children, it might be a good time to start thinking about having a talk with your child’s teachers, counselors or school administrator about your cancer.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There are several good reasons to talk with the people who are with your child for the majority of his or her day:
+There are several good reasons to talk with the people who are with your child for the majority of the day.

-When you meet with the teacher, ask him or her to be your partner in keeping your child’s life as normal as possible.
+When you meet with your child’s teacher, ask them to be your partner in keeping your child’s life as normal as possible.
 Also, be sure to talk with the school guidance counselor.
-He or she has special training and expertise that can help your child deal with circumstances at home.
-I often recommend this booklet to help parents have an age-appropriate conversation with their children about cancer.
+They have special training and expertise that can help your child deal with circumstances at home.

 Your child’s teachers and school staff can be powerful partners as you move through cancer treatment and beyond.
 Give them the information they need to help your child as much as they can.